rubaiyathabib/Data-Portfolio/README.md

 ---

-### 4. Web Scraping Random Functions Descriptions Data in Python with BeautifulSoup and Reject
+### 4. Web Scraping USA Companies' Revenue Data in Python with BeautifulSoup and Requests

 - **Overview**: Built a web scraper to collect revenue data of top USA companies from a publicly available website, storing the data for analysis.
 - **Tools Used**: Python (BeautifulSoup, Requests for web scraping).